keix/zali/README.md

         (= (mod i 3) 0)                       (print "Fizz")
         (= (mod i 5) 0)                       (print "Buzz")
         #t                                    (print i))
+    (set! i (+ i 1)))
 ```

 ## Compatibility

 This project has been tested and confirmed to work on the following environment:
 - Zig 0.14.0-dev.2178+bd7dda0c5
 - Gentoo Linux 6.6.32 (x86_64)

+This project has been tested on Gentoo Linux.
+While it should work on other Linux distributions, macOS, and Windows, these platforms have not been thoroughly tested.

 ## Getting Started